abragad/wp-bsky-autoposter/readme.txt

 * Scheduled post support

 == Upgrade Notice ==

+= 1.1.3 =
+Added proper language detection and improved image handling with better validation and error reporting.

 = 1.1.2 =
 Improved image handling for rich previews with smart size selection and automatic fallback for large images.